 The hot secret is, cotton garments will always fade quickly.
 It’s the nature of the fabric.
 It’s genuinely supposed to fade.

 Much of the story is detailed in W. David Marx’s book Ametora.

 Cotton doesn’t take to dye very well, hence why many traditionally dyed cottons often have visible white fibres.

-Just like union-made, inefficiently dyed raw denim became the prized style of denim among enthusiasts, rather than the more effectively dyed newer processes.
+Yet, their older counterparts are the prized pieces among collectors now.
+Just like union-made and inefficiently dyed raw denim became the prized make of denim cloth among enthusiasts, rather than the more effectively dyed newer processes.